instaloader/instaloader/docs/cli-options.rst

 .. option:: --request-timeout N

    Seconds to wait before timing out a connection request.
+Defaults to 300.

    .. versionadded:: 4.3

+   .. versionchanged:: 4.6
+      Enabled this option by default with a timeout of 300 seconds.

 Miscellaneous Options
 ^^^^^^^^^^^^^^^^^^^^^